athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Agents of Edgewatch/Excorion Paragon.md

     desc: "`pf2:1` Bloody Spew +34 (range increment 30 feet)\n__Damage__  5d6 + 7 bludgeoning"

   - name: "Blinding Bile"
-    desc: "`pf2:2` (acid) The excorion paragon projects a mist of burning blood in a 10-foot cone.\n\nCreatures in the area take 10d8 acid damage and 5d8 bludgeoning damage (DC 37 Reflex check save).\n\nOn a failed save, an affected creature is also [[Conditions/Blinded|Blinded]] for 1 round (or 2 rounds on a critical failure).\n\nThe excorion can't use Blinding Bile again for 1d4 rounds."
+    desc: "`pf2:2` (acid) The excorion paragon projects a mist of burning blood in a @Template[cone|distance:10].\n\nCreatures in the area take 10d8 acid damage and 5d8 bludgeoning damage (DC 37 Reflex check save).\n\nOn a failed save, an affected creature is also [[Conditions/Blinded|Blinded]] for 1 round (or 2 rounds on a critical failure).\n\nThe excorion can't use Blinding Bile again for 1d4 rounds."

   - name: "Vital Transfusion"
     desc: "`pf2:2`  **Requirements** The excorion has at least 200 Hit Points\n* * *\n\n**Effect** The excorion sacrifices itself and transfers its bloody, vital energy to a willing living creature within 30 feet.
-The excorion is immediately destroyed, and the targeted living creature heals a number of HP equal to half the excorion's remaining HP at the time that it used this ability.\n\nThe living creature is [[Conditions/Slowed 1|Slowed 1]] during its next turn as its body adjusts to the newly transfused blood and vital energy."
+The excorion is immediately destroyed, and the targeted living creature heals a number of HP equal to half the excorion's remaining HP at the time that it used this ability.\n\nThe living creature is [[Conditions/Slowed|Slowed 1]] during its next turn as its body adjusts to the newly transfused blood and vital energy."

   - name: "Vomit Blood"
-    desc: "`pf2:1`  The excorion spews necrotic blood all over a foe it has [[Conditions/Grabbed|Grabbed]].\n\nThe grabbed creature must succeed at a DC 39 Fortitude check save or become [[Conditions/Sickened 1|Sickened 2]]."
+    desc: "`pf2:1`  The excorion spews necrotic blood all over a foe it has [[Conditions/Grabbed|Grabbed]].\n\nThe grabbed creature must succeed at a DC 39 Fortitude check save or become [[Conditions/Sickened|Sickened 2]]."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "